 -- To use, just toss the herbal ice cubes into your sauce or dish and taste as it cooks, adding more herbs as needed.

 You can freeze whole sprigs of herbs simply by layering them in self closing freezer bags (not too many layers) and laying them flat in the freezer.
 Place quart-size bags of herbs in one gallon-size bag to consolidate.
 Now you can use only what you need when you need it.

 Don't expect to use frozen herbs as a fresh garnish - they will turn black as they thaw.

-This entry was posted in Indoor Gardening Tips and tagged Herbs, Plants, Storing, Storage, Storing Herbs, harvest herbs, harvesting herbs on September 27, 2019 by Michael DiPaolo.
+This entry was posted in Indoor Gardening Tips, IGM 2020 and tagged Herbs, Plants, Storing, Storage, Storing Herbs, harvest herbs, harvesting herbs, IGM, indoor gardening month, IGM Week 4 on September 27, 2019 by Michael DiPaolo.

 ← Previous Post

 Mon-Fri 8AM - 5PM MT